aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

 -  Highly motivated and successful self-starter with software development and technical writing experience in a variety of languages and roles
--  Proven ability to proactively determine course, synthesize common themes across technical areas, pinch hit in a variety of situations, implement change, exceed targets, create order from chaos, create clarity from mud, and drive results while working with minimal guidance both independently and leading a team (local and distributed).
+-  Proven ability to proactively determine course, synthesize common themes across technical areas, pinch hit in a variety of situations, implement change, exceed targets, create order from chaos, clarify mud, and drive results while working with minimal guidance both independently and leading a team (local and distributed).
 -  Possesses a combination of analytical and leadership skills, with excellent organizational and prioritization abilities
 -  Strong advocate for Open Source projects and ommunities; active contributor in roles from contributor to Project Team Lead